syncfusion-content/js-api-docs/api/js/ejGrid.md

 ### editFormValidate()
 {:#methods:editformvalidate}

 It returns a value and if the input field values of edit form is not based on the validation rules then it will show the validation message.
-Edit form validation is based only on the validation rules.

 #### Returns:
 {:#methods:returns:}